 Rural Culture: Creating a Hub for Craven

-Funded by the National Lottery through Arts Council England, the Rural Culture project is working throughout Craven to develop new ideas for accessible cultural activity within the district’s communities.
+Funded by the National Lottery through Arts Council England, the Rural Culture project worked throughout Craven to develop new ideas for accessible cultural activity within the district’s communities.

-Through working in partnership with other rural venues, community groups, creative practitioners and regional organisations, the project will champion everyday creativity around the district, exploring how this might help to combat rural and social isolation in a sustainable way.
+Through working in partnership with other rural venues, community groups, creative practitioners and regional organisations, the project championed everyday creativity around the district, exploring how this might help to combat rural and social isolation in a sustainable way.

 Founded in 2004 by its artistic director Ben Crick, Skipton Camerata is North Yorkshire’s only professional orchestra.
 In 2005, the orchestra took on the name Skipton Building Society Camerata in recognition of the generous support it continues to receive from its major sponsor, Skipton Building Society.

 The orchestra’s core purpose is to provide live classical music to a national standard in areas of limited provision across Yorkshire.
 It has a growing reputation across the North of England for delivering innovative and engaging performances.